hayden-banes/GoProWebApp/README.md

 ### Supports:
 - Start/stop timelapses
-- Change timelapse interval
 - Preview of last image taken
 - Media list
-- Download images
-- Clear SD
+- Automatic media download
-- And many more features in development!
+- Many more features in development or planned

 ### Usage
 - Turn on the camera and connect via USB